webdotcrawler/projekt/README.md

 ## Overview

-This project is a universal web scraping tool designed to extract and structure data from any website, dynamically adjusting to the data structure without hardcoded parameters.
+This project is a versatile web scraping tool designed to extract and structure data from any website, dynamically adjusting to the data structure without hardcoded parameters.
 The scraper uses **Selenium** and **BeautifulSoup** for web interaction and HTML parsing, while the **Groq LLM** models handle data alignment and unification.
 The data is output in **JSON** and **Excel** formats for easy analysis.

 ### Key Features:
 - **Flexible Scraping**: No hardcoded fields.
 Adapts to any website’s structure.